habeckmatt/weather/README.md

 # Weather Finder
-This app allows a user to input a city and a country to recieve information about the local weather.
+This app allows a user to input a city and a country to receive information about the local weather.
-The data the user recieves includes:
+The data the user receives includes:
 &nbsp;&nbsp;-Temperature
 &nbsp;&nbsp;-Humidity
 &nbsp;&nbsp;-Description of the current conditions